NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 - Variable: Message Type specific fields
 - Total of 3 Bytes for the standard meta data

-### Commands (0)
+### Data (0)

-Commands are used for exchanging data between the network members.
-It can consist of a single command or a command with parameters.
-Commands are stored in one byte, limiting the number of possible commands to 255, while the parameters can have variable data lengths.
-Each command message package contains its origin and message ID, which are used to identify the message and reconstruct it.\
+Data messages are used for exchanging data between the network members.
+The payload can have variable data lengths.
+Each data message package contains its origin and message ID, which are used to identify the message and reconstruct it.\
 Additional fields:
 - [3] 1 Byte: Package number
 - [4] 1 Byte: Origin
 - [5] 2 Byte: Message ID
-- [7] 1 Byte: Command (only for first package)
-- [8] 1 Byte: Total packages (only for first package)
+- [7] 1 Byte: Total packages (only for first package)
 - Variabel: Parameters

-The total size of meta data for a command package is 7 Bytes, which leaves 25 bytes per Package as the maximum for a nRF24L01 is 32 bytes.
-Since there is 1 byte for package numbers, there can be a maximum of 256 packages, which means the parameters can have 6 400 - 2 (Command and total packages) = 6 398 bytes at max.
+The total size of meta data for a data package is 7 Bytes, which leaves 25 bytes per Package as the maximum for a nRF24L01 is 32 bytes.
+Since there is 1 byte for package numbers, there can be a maximum of 256 packages, which means the parameters can have 6 400 - 1 (number total packages) = 6 398 bytes at max.

 ```
-void send(byte destination, byte command, byte[] payload)
+void send(byte destination, byte[] payload)
-void sendToGroup(byte destination, byte command, byte[] payload)
+void sendToGroup(byte destination, byte[] payload)
 ```

 ### Registration (1)